kengwit/CrackDetectorDoc/README.md

 **This is work in progress.**

-This repository documents the progress on the development of the convolution neural network to perform crack detection.
+This repository documents the progress on the development of convolutional neural networks (CNNs) to perform crack detection.

 # Data Preparation